Afridza Munandar: Career

 Munandar began to pursue motorbike racing since he was 6–8 years old.
 Munandar also participated in mini motor racing and Munandar began to pursue the world of motor racing since middle school.
 Previously, he was introduced to motocross by his late grandfather, Andi Suryana, who was a former motorcycle racer from Tasikmalaya.
 He won the MP 5 and MP 6 West Java championships in 2013.
 He strengthened the West Java team in the PON XIX motorcycle racing branch.
 Competing with Andi Farid Izdihar, and Adly M. Taufik, he presented a silver medal in the team number A underbone at the Bukit Peusar circuit.
 In the 2017 season, he won the MP 3 and MP 4 region 2.

 In 2018, Munandar competed in the Asia Talent Cup, the 3rd podium at the Chang International Circuit in Thailand.

-With the start of 2019 One Prix, he competed in the Four-stroke motorcycle Tune-Up Injection Expert 150cc class for the ART Yogyakarta team.
-He won 3 wins in total respectively in race 1 round 1, race 1 round 2 (both of which were held at the Bukit Peusar circuit), and race 1 round 3 at the Sentul Karting circuit.
+With the start of 2019 One Prix, Munander competed in the Four-stroke motorcycle Tune-Up Injection Expert 150cc class for the ART Yogyakarta team.
+He won three wins in total respectively in race 1 round 1, race 1 round 2 (both of which were held at the Bukit Peusar circuit), and race 1 round 3 at the Sentul Karting circuit.
 In addition, Munandar stayed in the Asia Talent Cup for the 2019 season.
 He won the race in Buriram, and the Sepang International Circuit round 3.